autodesk-cloud/ochonetes/README.md

 ### Overview

-This project is a small all-inclusive development PaaS leveraging [**Ochopod**](https://github.com/autodesk-cloud/ochopod) and overlaying it on top of [**Kubernetes**](https://github.com/GoogleCloudPlatform/kubernetes).
+This project is a small development PaaS leveraging [**Ochopod**](https://github.com/autodesk-cloud/ochopod) and overlaying it on top of [**Kubernetes**](https://github.com/GoogleCloudPlatform/kubernetes).

-It provides a self-contained web-shell hosting our little toolkit that will allow you to create, query and manage your ochopod containers.
+It provides a self-contained web-shell ([**JQuery**](https://jquery.com/) rocks !) hosting our little toolkit that will allow you to create, query and manage your ochopod containers.
 It also lets you CURL your commands directly which is a great way to build your CI/CD pipeline !

+Please note we only support bindings to run over AWS at this point.

 ### Getting started

-#### Step 1 : install Kubernetes
+#### Step 1 : install K8S on AWS

 You know how to do it.
 Just peruse their [**AWS guide**](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/aws.md) that will get you setup in minutes.